MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 - scikit-maad: So far, only the combined `all_temporal_alpha_indices` and `all_spectral_alpha_indices` functions from `scikit-maad` have been implemented; calculating them individually is not yet supported. `all_temporal_alpha_indices` comprises 16 temporal domain acoustic indices, such as temporal signal-to-noise ratio, temporal entropy, and temporal events. `all_spectra_alpha_indices` comprises 19 spectral domain acoustic indices, such as the Bioacoustic Index, Acoustic Diversity Index, NDSI, Acoustic Evenness Index, and Acoustic Complexity Index.
 - MoSQITo: Zwicker time-varying Loudness \($N$) #cite(<ISO2017Acoustics>) and Roughness \($R$) #cite(<Daniel1997Psychoacoustical>) are implemented directly.
 In addition, Sharpness \($S$) can be calculated directly or from the the loudness parameters.

-Soundscapy combines all of these metrics and makes it easy and \(relatively) fast to compute any or all of them for a binaural audio recording.
+Soundscapy combines all of these metrics and makes it easy to compute any or all of them in a reproducible way for a binaural audio recording.
 These results have been preliminarily validated through comparison of results obtained from Head Acoustics ArtemiS suite on a set of real-world recordings.

 #show table.cell.where(x: 0): set text(style: "italic"); #show table.cell.where(y: 0): set text(style: "normal", weight: "bold"); #set table(stroke: (_, y) => if y > 0 { (top: 0.8pt) });